Gunderslevholm

 Gunderslevholm is a manor house and estate located 12 km northwest of Næstved in southeastern Denmark.

 Gunderslevholm has been owned by members of the de Neergaard family since 1803.

 The main building is located on high ground just west of the Susaa river.

 It was originally a Baroque-style mansion built in 1729 for Carl Adolph von Plessen but was in 1787 adapted to the Neoclassical style.

+The current owners are chamberlain Claus Johan Thomas de Neergaard and Christoffer Johan Thomas de Neergaard.

-Gunderslevholm covers 2,084 hectares of land and 272 hectares of lake (2025).
+Gunderslevholm with Castrup and Vinstrupgaard comprises 2,084 hectares of land and 272 hectares of lake.

 History

 Early history

-In the Middle Ages, Gunderslevholm was located in the village of Gunderslevmagle, The first known owner of the manor was Niels Pedersen.
+In the Middle Ages, Gunderslevholm was located in the village of Gunderslevmagle.

+The first known owner of the manor was Niels Pedersen.

 After his death, Gunderslevholm was jointly owned by his sons Peder Nielsen and Jens Nielsen.

 Jens Nielsen sold the estate to Johannes Mogensen Grubbe, a district judge of Zealand, in 1333.

 Grubbe constructed a fortified house on the estate, but it was destroyed by king Valdemar IV's troops just a few years later.

 According to Sjællandske Krønnike, Grubbe had sided with Holstein, in their conflict with the Danish king.

-Johannes Mogensen Grubbe was killed on the third day of the action. other sources suggest that the castle may have been captured by the Holsteins and that Grubbe may have participated in the attempt to take it back.
+Johannes Mogensen Grubbe was killed on the third day of the action.

+Other sources suggest that the castle may have been captured by the Holsteins and that Grubbe may have participated in the attempt to take it back.

 Either way, Gunderslev was then passed on to Johannes Mogensen Grubbe's three sons, Mogens Jens Grubbe, Esbern Rage Grubbe and Bent Biug Grubbe, who had all remained loyal to the king.

 Bent Biug Grubbe, who later became the sole owner of the estate, served as hofmeister for Olaf II of Denmark.

 His son Jens died without children in 1405.

 His sister, Cecilie, was married to Tyge Basse.

 Their daughter was married to Ove Jacobsen Lunge, whose daughter Ellen Ovesdatter Lunge married Axel Lagesen Brok.